A Geometric Analysis of Small-sized Language Model Hallucinations: Comparison of Projection Geometries for Label Propagation

 Table~\ref{tab:LP-projection-method} summarises the results for each method across multiple choices of embedding dimension, with all experiments using the full training set and averaged over fixed stratified test splits.

-Accuracy and F1 are also visually reported in Figure~\ref{fig:LP_ProjectorsAnalysis} w.r.t.\ the number of extracted components.
+Accuracy and F1 are also reported visually in Figure~\ref{fig:LP_ProjectorsAnalysis} as a function of the number of extracted components.

-\paragraph{Linear Fisher projection.} The Fisher projection consistently achieves the highest accuracy and F1 score while operating in a single dimension (86.9\% accuracy, 90.5\% F1), and exhibits perfect agreement with itself as expected.
-This indicates that the bulk of discriminative information between genuine and hallucinated responses can be captured by a single linear direction aligned with the difference of class means.
+\bfheading{Linear Fisher Projection} The Fisher projection consistently achieves the highest accuracy and F1 score while operating in a single dimension ($86.9\%$ accuracy, $90.5\%$ F1), and exhibits perfect agreement with itself as expected.
+This indicates that the bulk of the discriminative information between genuine and hallucinated responses can be captured by a single linear direction aligned with the difference of class means.
 The low variance across splits further suggests that this projection is both robust and stable.

-\paragraph{Nonlinear and unsupervised projections.} UMAP attains moderate accuracy and F1 scores (approximately 74\% and 75\%, respectively) with some improvement at dimension 3 (afterwards performances remain constant).
-However, Wasserstein margins are extremely large and highly variable (particularly compared to signed oens), possibly reflecting strong geometric distortions introduced by the nonlinear embedding.
+\bfheading{Nonlinear and Unsupervised Projections} UMAP attains moderate accuracy and F1 scores (approximately $74\%$ and $75\%$, respectively) with some improvement at three dimensions (after which performance remains constant).
+However, Wasserstein margins are extremely large and highly variable (particularly compared to the signed ones), possibly reflecting strong geometric distortions introduced by the nonlinear embedding.
 These results suggest that while UMAP can recover the general separation, its calibration and interpretability are reduced compared to the Fisher projection.

 Whitened PCA (wPCA) and Random Projections (EP) generally perform worse, even as the number of components increases.
 This confirms that preserving variance or random projections of the space is insufficient when the relevant signal is primarily discriminative rather than generative.
-Interestingly, wPCA achieves a modest peak at 2–3 components (accuracy $\sim$74\%, F1 $\sim$81\%), before declining at higher dimensions.
+Interestingly, wPCA achieves a modest peak at $2$--$3$ components (accuracy $\sim 74\%$, F1 $\sim 81\%$), before declining at higher dimensions.

-\paragraph{Agreement between methods.} To further characterise the decision boundaries, we computed the fraction of test points for which each method agrees with the Fisher projection.
-UMAP shows relatively high agreement (approximately 78\%), indicating that nonlinear methods largely recover the same separation identified by the Fisher direction.
-In contrast, wPCA and EP exhibit lower agreement (around 70–71\%), consistent with their lower predictive performance.
+\bfheading{Agreement Between Methods} To further characterise the decision boundaries, we computed the fraction of test points for which each method agrees with the Fisher projection.
+UMAP shows relatively high agreement (approximately $78\%$), indicating that nonlinear methods largely recover the same separation identified by the Fisher direction.
+In contrast, wPCA and EP exhibit lower agreement (around $70$--$71\%$), consistent with their lower predictive performance.

 Overall, these results reinforce that a Fisher-based linear geometry provides an effective and robust representation for Wasserstein label propagation in this setting.
 It outperforms more complex projections, remains low-dimensional, and yields interpretable margins and consistent decisions, making it a natural baseline for future experiments.